binarystash/jquery-basic-image-popup/readme.md

 ##Options

 * `overlayClass` - adds a custom class to the popup
 * `beforeOpen` - function to call immediately before the popup opens.
-Accepts the popup object as argument: function(popup) {}
+Accepts the popup and anchor objects as arguments: function(popup, anchor)
 * `afterOpen` - function to call immediately after the popup opens.
-Accepts the popup object as argument: function(popup) {}
+Accepts the popup and anchor objects as arguments: function(popup, anchor)
 * `beforeClose` - function to call immediately before the popup closes.
-Accepts the popup object as argument: function(popup) {}
+Accepts the popup and anchor objects as arguments: function(popup, anchor)
 * `afterClose` - function to call immediately after the popup closes.
-Accepts the popup object as argument: function(popup) {}
+Accepts the popup and anchor objects as arguments: function(popup, anchor)

 ##Compatibility
 Tested on IE8; latest versions of Firefox and Chrome